open-rage/open-rage/_pages/about.md

+---
+permalink: /
+title: "About Open Rage"
+excerpt: "About Me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---
-Maybe i tell you some day
+Maybe i'll tell you some day